 It is a frequent problem when completing a divorce case, that where there are retirement benefits to divide, one of the parties fails to pay their portion of the drafting fees, and the QDROs do not get completed.
 Completing the QDROs (qualified domestic relations orders) is essential for the protection of the non-employee spouse, to make sure that they receive their 50% share of those benefits.
-It is also important to have the QDRO’s drafted quickly, completed and filed with the plan administrator.
-So, what can you do when your former spouse, for weeks or months on end, refuses to pay?
+It is also important to have the QDRO’s drafted quickly, complete, approved by the court and filed with the plan administrator.
+So, what can you do when your former spouse, refuses to pay for the cost of drafting the QDRO?

 Neither remedy is fair in the scheme of things.
-It is wrong that the other party doesn’t do what they are suppose to do, but where you are the non employee spouse and you want to insure that the QDROs get properly drafted to secure your 50% interest in the plans, you are forced to do one of these two procedures to make sure the documents are completed.
+It is wrong that the other party fails to do what they are supposed to do, but where you are the non-employee spouse and you want to insure that the QDROs get properly drafted to secure your 50% interest in the plans, you are forced to do one of these two procedures to make sure the documents are completed.

 For more information about this article, contact Karp & Iancu, S.C.